amazon-archives/aws-mobile-react-native-starter/README.md

 This HOC will add a prop called `session` to your component as well as a method called `doSignOut()`.
 There is also a wrapper class called `Auth` as part of this which is a helper for common Sign-Up and Sign-In activities.
 We'll show you how to use the `session` and `doSignOut()` capabilities next.

-6. Edit your App component to transform it into one that suports `Auth`
+6. Edit your App component to transform it into one that supports `Auth`
 ```javascript
 export default WithAuth(class App extends React.Component {
   // ...